 Finding space in your budget to save and invest isn't easy for everyone.
-In fact, a recent GOBankingRates survey found that 40% of Americans have less than $300 in savings.
 As such, plenty of Americans are facing a retirement where their only source of funds is a monthly check from the Social Security Administration.

 Still, living on a fixed income doesn't mean you have to miss out on a satisfying retirement.
 In the right place, you might discover that you can stretch your budget further and spend your golden years enjoying yourself.
 To help you find such a place, a GOBankingRates study identified American cities where you can realistically retire on a budget of $1,500 a month.